Nicholas R. Natale

 Nicholas R. Natale received his B.S. in Chemistry (1976), and his Ph.D. in Organic Chemistry (1979), at Drexel University in Philadelphia, under the guidance of mentor Professor Robert O. Hutchins.
 His research focused on synthetic methodology, and his dissertation was entitled "Trilogy of Molecular Transfiguration".
-He studied the asymmetric synthesis of dihydropyridines as a Postdoctoral Fellow at Colorado State University (1979-81) in the research group of Professor Albert I. Meyers.
+He developed the first asymmetric synthesis of 4-aryl-dihydropyridines as a Postdoctoral Fellow at Colorado State University (1979-81) in the research group of Professor Albert I. Meyers.
 His first independent academic position was at the University of Idaho, where he rose through the ranks to Professor.
 He was recipient of the Idaho Academy of Science Distinguished Science Communicator Award in 2004.
+Nick received the 2007 American Chemical Society E. Ann Nalley Northwest Region Award for Volunteer Service.
 He was named Professor of Medicinal Chemistry in the Department of Biomedical and Pharmaceutical Sciences, at The University of Montana in 2007.
-Nick received the 2007 American Chemical Society E. Ann Nalley Northwest Region Award for Volunteer Service.
+He received the Mershon Award of the Montana Academy of Science in 2011.
+He was elected a Fellow of the American Chemical Society in 2017.
 His publications, published abstracts, presentations at scientific meetings, and invited lectures total over 500.

 The Natale lab is interested in the role of chirality and conformational dynamics in bioactive small molecules.
 Projects are directed towards medicinal chemistry applications in the realm of multi-drug resistance, antitumor agents and neurotransmitter analogs, all have involved the principles of hypothesis-driven structure-based drug design.
 The strong tradition of collaborative research that links the development of novel chemical entities by medicinal and synthetic chemists with their novel application to relevant problems in pharmacology was the primary driving force for the relocation of my lab to University of Montana (UM) eight years ago.
 Recently, I spent a sabbatical at the Anschutz Medical campus at the University of Colorado working with Dr. Don Backos, the Director of their Computational Chemistry and Biology core facility, developing both protein and oligonucleotide models using the Discovery Studio Suite.
 We have developed working hypotheses for binding of small molecules to a variety of biomolecular targets including the allosteric site of metabotropic glutamate receptors, the human ATP binding cassette, and the quadruplex DNA conformer of the c-myc oncogene.

 A hydride is among the smallest groups that can be introduced into a molecule, however, the selectivity of this process is of fundamental importance.
 During my graduate work with the late Robert O. Hutchins, I was inspired by his guidance, and learned from his enthusiasm and persistence, but also was mentored in the use of mechanisms to guide and optimize synthetic methods.
 The Hutchins group was focused on reproducibility, and a paper in Organic Synthesis - which requires replication - was highly valued (I had one).
 In my experience, R.O.
-Hutchins had no peer at recrystallization (in my experience), and if a small molecule diffractometer had been available to him at that time, he would have had hundreds of additional crystallography papers.
+Hutchins had no peer at recrystallization, and if a small molecule diffractometer had been available to him at that time, he would have had hundreds of additional crystallography papers.
 Hutch advised that I post-doc in the emerging field of asymmetric synthesis, and look for a new direction as I began my first independent position.
-The f-block elements in organic synthesis were of interest, and what could be more fundamental than a single electron transfer?
-We continue to use lanthanide catalysts whenever they seem to potentially provide improved reactivity, and also returned to our roots in hydrides of boron recently to provide authentic substrates for DMPK studies of isoxazoles of potential medicinal application (which was dedicated to two other Hutchins group alumni).
+We also returned to our roots in hydrides of boron recently to provide authentic substrates for DMPK studies of isoxazoles of potential medicinal application (which was dedicated to two other Hutchins group alumni).

 a.
 R.O.
 Hutchins and N.R.
 Natale, Cyanoborohydride.
 Utility and Synthetic Applications in Organic Synthesis.
 A Review.
 Org.
 Prep.
 Proced., Int., 1979, 11, 201-246.
 This remains one of my most highly cited papers.